carlosqueiroz/plastimatch/doc/sphinx/plastimatch.rst

                                  format "x y z"

 An input file is required.
-The drr program can be used in either
+The drr command can be used in either
 *single image mode* or *rotational mode*.
 In single image mode, you specify the complete geometry of the x-ray source and imaging panel for a single image.
 In rotational mode, the imaging geometry